RTEMS/rtems-docs/eng/glossary.rst

     RTEMS
         This term is an acronym for Real-Time Executive for Multiprocessor Systems.

+    scenario
+        In the context of formal verification, in a setting that involves many concurrent tasks that interleave in arbitrary ways, a scenario describes a single specific possible interleaving.
+One interpretation of the behaviour of a concurrent system is the set of all its scenarios.

+    semantics
+        This term refers to the meaning of text or utterances in some language.
+In a software engineering context these will be programming, modelling or specification languages.

     software component
         This term is defined by ECSS-E-ST-40C 3.2.28 as a "part of a software